top of page

 thumbnail (3).jpg

-This is a four foot tall main power wall panel.
-All custom designed and fabricated metal tags and dial plates, very detailed
+This is a four foot tall main feed power wall panel.
+All custom designed and fabricated metal tags and dial plates, very detailed for sure.
+Absolutely looks like it could power up a monster creation!

 All of our tags and dial plates are steel with a stenciled paint finish, worn and distressed to perfection!
 This one is from Transylvania Electric Co.